-Based on systolic and diastolic blood pressure, the condition can be defined as normal, hypertension and hypotension.
+Based on systolic vs diastolic blood pressure, the condition can be defined as normal, hypertension, and hypotension.
 In the hypertensive state, both the systolic and diastolic pressures are high while both are low in hypotensive condition.

 Normal values of blood pressure are systolic pressure less than 120 mmHg while diastolic pressure less than 80 mmHg.
 Elevated blood pressure has a systolic value of 120-129 mmHg while diastolic values less than 80 mmHg.
 Stage I hypertension has a systolic value between 130-139 mmHg while diastolic values between 80-89 mmHg.
 Stage II hypertension should have systolic pressure greater than 140 mmHg while diastolic pressure greater than 90 mmHg.
 A more severe condition, the hypotensive crisis is said to occur when the systolic is higher than 180 mmHg and diastolic is higher than 120 mmHg.

 The hypotension is generally indicated when the systolic pressure is less than 90 mmHg while diastolic less than 60 mmHg.